+5.9 The fifth data protection principle requires that personal data should not be kept longer than necessary for the purpose for which it is processed.
+It is the responsibility of the Information Asset Owner to ensure that personal data is used and stored properly to prevent any unauthorised access and ensure that a retention schedule is in place for the personal data used within their service area and ensure staff comply with that retention schedule.

+5.10 Personal data should:

-- 4.10 The fifth data protection principle requires that Personal Data should not to be kept longer than necessary for the purpose for which it is processed.
-It is the responsibility of the Information Asset Owner to ensure that Personal Data is used and stored properly to prevent any unauthorised access and ensure that a retention schedule is in place for the Personal Data used within their service area and ensure staff comply with that retention schedule. - 4.11 Personal Data should: - be stored in locked desks or filing cabinets - be securely protected on computers using industry standards authentication methodologies and limited access - not be visible on screens by unauthorised persons (including other members of staff) - not be taken out of the Council offices or stored externally unless such use or storage is necessary and authorised by a line manager or Information Asset Owner. - only be kept for as long as is necessary and disposed of securely when it is no longer needed.
-It should be reviewed regularly and deleted promptly when no longer needed - 4.12 Special Categories of Data should be kept secure and subject to very limited access. - 4.13 Duplicate records should be kept to a minimum to reduce the risk of unauthorised access or loss and to avoid anomalies in Personal Data being kept longer than is necessary. - 4.14 Portable storage devices such as handheld devices, mobile phones and laptops must be encrypted; they should not be left unattended and should be locked away when not in use.
+- Be stored in locked desks or filing cabinets. - Be securely protected on computers using industry standards authentication methodologies and limited access. - Not be visible on screens by unauthorised persons (including other members of staff). - Not be taken out of the council offices or stored externally unless such use or storage is necessary and authorised by a line manager or Information Asset Owner. - Only be kept for as long as is necessary and disposed of securely when it is no longer needed.
+It should be reviewed regularly and deleted promptly when no longer needed. - 5.11 Special categories of data should be kept secure and subject to very limited access. - 5.12 Duplicate records should be kept to a minimum to reduce the risk of unauthorised access or loss and to avoid anomalies in personal data being kept longer than is necessary. - 5.13 Portable storage devices such as handheld devices, mobile phones and laptops must be encrypted; they should not be left unattended and should be locked away when not in use.

-Protective Marking
+Protective marking

-4.15 The protective marking scheme supplied by the Government Protective Marking Scheme (GPMS) provides a framework for users to share and protect information.
+5.14 The protective marking scheme supplied by the Government Protective Marking Scheme (GPMS) provides a framework for users to share and protect information.